awsdocs/amazon-pinpoint-developer-guide/doc-source/analytics-query-results.md

 }
 ```

-In this example, the response indicates that all the project's campaigns delivered messages to 1,368 unique endpoints from August 1, 2019 through August 31, 2019\.
-Where:
+In this example, the response indicates that all the project's campaigns delivered messages to 1,368 unique endpoints from August 1, 2019 through August 31, 2019, where:
 + `Key` is the friendly name of the metric whose value is specified in the `Value` field \(`UniqueDeliveries`\)\.
 + `Type` is the data type of the value specified in the `Value` field \(`Double`\)\.
 + `Value` is the actual value for the metric that was queried, including any filters that were applied \(`1368.0`\)\.